intuiter/Project-petapp/README.md

 Project Presentation Youtube Link: https://youtu.be/j131HImFMV0
 <p>&nbsp;</p>
-This DevOps lifecycle project focused on a Java-based Spring Boot application called Pet-clinic.
+This DevOps project is focused on a Java-based Spring Boot application called Pet-clinic.
 The main goal is to use the GitOps tool ArgoCD to automate deployment operations, while integrating various DevOps tools at different stages to streamline tasks and ensure efficient operations.
 <p>&nbsp;</p>

 ## Streamlining the Workflow: